Sarkaru Vaari Paata: Plot

-Mahesh "Mahi" is a finance agent, who has set up his own loan agency named Mahi Finance Corporation, in Miami.
+Mahesh "Mahi" is a finance agent, who has set up his own loan agency named Mahi Finance Corporation, in Miami, Florida.
 He turns his debtors' life into hell when they fail to repay their debts.
 Meanwhile, Mahi meets Kalavathi, who requests Mahi to loan her US$10K and later US$25K for her graduate studies.
 Mahi lends the loan and soon falls in love with Kalavathi.
 However, Mahi finds out that Kalavathi is a gambling addict and had tricked Mahi into asking for the loan.
-When confronted to repay the loan, she threatens Mahi by using the influence of her father, Rajendranath, a powerful MP, Rajya Sabha member and industrialist based in Vishakapatnam who runs an industrial company: Rajendranath Associates.
+When confronted to repay the loan, she threatens Mahi by using the influence of her father, Rajendranath, a powerful MP, Rajya Sabha member and industrialist based in Visakhapatnam who runs an industrial company: Rajendranath Associates.

 Mahi travels to Vizag to retrieve the money, which earns Rajendranath's wrath.
-He grabs the attention of the media about the loan repayment and reveals that Rajendranath owes him ₹10000 crore, much to everyone’s astonishment.
+Rajendranath gives him warning that he will not pay the loan and after unsuccessful murder attempt on Mahi, Rajendranath calls Mahi to his office and tells that he will repay the amount, but with condition, that Mahi should say that he was a scammer targeting rich families.
+Mahi agrees but instead, he grabs the attention of the media about the loan repayment and reveals that Rajendranath owes him ₹10000 crore, much to everyone's astonishment.
 Rajendranath confronts Mahi where he reveals his agenda: Before arriving in Vizag, Mahi learns from a senior State Bank official Rajakumari that Rajendranath had swindled the State Bank for ₹10000 crore and had sealed down the bank for illegal laundering before she is arrested by the police.
 Mahi decided to recover the amount and also expose the fault lines that run deep within the Indian banking system.
 Mahi manages to serve a bank notice to Rajendranath, who is ordered to repay the debt.